STEVE HINDS

 Ben’s knowledge not only altered the way I trained, but when I noticed the results I was getting with my own physique, it also changed the way I coached.
 It was like a light bulb had come on and I’d suddenly found all the answers.

 Also in 2017 I decided it was time to test myself physically, Ben’s company ‘Mi40’ were running a 12 week transformation challenge with a $5000 first prize.
-I entered, won and in 2018 I jetted off to Tampa, Florida to attend their Muscle Camp and collect my winnings.
-A life changing experience.

-I enrolled on his ‘Business Mastermind’ – and spent the next 6 months travelling to London, working with him on my plans to develop a junior coaching mentorship programme.
+I enrolled on his Business Mastermind and spent the following six months travelling to London, working closely with him to build a junior coaching mentorship programme here on the Isle of Man.